 Meta3D Slicer will come with some pre-installed settings for different materials that have been tested for months.
 Each material has special properties that should be optimally exploited in the G-code at best.
-But depending on how exactly the object to be printed should look like in the end, there is no all-purpose solution.
-For outstanding results, the settings must be adjusted down to the smallest detail in each case, and this is possible with Meta3D Slicer.
+But depending on how exactly the object to be printed should look in the end, there is no universal solution.
+For outstanding results, the settings must be adjusted in smallest details for each case, which is possible with Meta3D Slicer.
 From detailed print profiles, to material settings, to position and rotation of the 3D model, everything can be precisely customized and saved for later use.
 This facilitates professional use of the 3D belt printer and leads to consistently good printing results.

 When is the Meta3D Slicer from iFactory3D coming?

-After the next testing phase to find small things that still need to be fixed, the software will be finalized, and Meta3D Slicer is expected to be released October/November 2022.
-There will be a separate announcement for this, with a detailed manual where all the specifications of the software can be found.
+After the next testing phase to find small things that still need to be fixed, the software will be finalized.
+The Meta3D Slicer is expected to be released October/November 2022.
+There will be a separate announcement with a detailed manual where to find all specifications of the software.

-The Meta3D Slicing software is suitable for all 3D belt printers, but is especially aimed at owners of a One Pro or a One from iFactory3D.
+The Meta3D software suits all 3D belt printers, but is especially aimed at owners of a One Pro or One.